Ideas Have Little Substance

 Our vision on sophisticated future proof beverages

-Glasbourn fermented drinks aim to serve those who prefer to drink without alcohol, but are not charmed by the current alternatives.
+With the development of our fermented drinks we aim to serve those who prefer to drink without alcohol, but are not charmed by the current alternatives.
 We believe there is space for a new category of non-alcoholic drinks that not only have a deep, complex and adventurous flavour profile, but actually benefits the consumer health-wise by means of fermentation.
-Kombucha has shown us there is a market for this type of categorie of healthy mainstream beverages, but its fermentation process has limitations.
+Kombucha has shown us there is a market for this type of healthy mainstream beverages, but its fermentation process has limitations.
 Combined artisan craftsmanship and modern advanced technology allows us to push it further.
 We'd love to show you what we can do with this knowledge.